1000 Crore Club: History

-Baahubali 2: The Conclusion, which released on 28 April 2017, became the first Indian film to cross the ₹1000 crore and ₹1400 crore marks, in May 2017, and briefly became the highest-grossing Indian film worldwide, before being overtaken by Dangal.
-Baahubali 2 is the highest-grossing film in India, where it has grossed ₹1417 crore.
-Overseas, it is the highest-grossing Indian film in the United States ($21 million), where it became the first Indian film to cross $20 million, as well as becoming the first Indian film to gross over $10 million in the United Arab Emirates.
+Baahubali 2: The Conclusion, released on 28 April 2017, became the first Indian film to cross the ₹1000 crore mark in May 2017, and briefly became the highest-grossing Indian film worldwide, before being overtaken by Dangal with the help of Chinese release.

+Baahubali 2 is the highest-grossing film in India till date, where it has grossed ₹1429 crore.
+The film became the highest grossing film in 28 out of the 29 Indian states at the time of its release, a feat achieved by no other film since.
+Overseas, it was the highest-grossing Indian film of its time in the United States ($21 million), where it became the first Indian film to cross $20 million, as well as becoming the first Indian film to gross over $10 million in the United Arab Emirates.

-Dangal (2016), following its Chinese release on 5 May 2017, became the Highest-grossing Indian film of all time and fifth highest-grossing non-English language film of that time, crossing ₹2000 crore worldwide, making it the first Indian film to gross $300 million worldwide and one of the top 30 highest-grossing 2016 films (surpassing the $299.5 million gross of Alice Through the Looking Glass).
+Dangal (2016), following its Chinese release on 5 May 2017, became the highest-grossing Indian film of all time and fifth highest-grossing non-English language film of that time, crossing ₹2,000 crore worldwide, making it the first Indian film to gross $300 million worldwide and one of the top 30 highest-grossing 2016 films (surpassing the $299.5 million gross of Alice Through the Looking Glass).
 Dangal is also the highest-grossing sports film of 2017, and Disney's fourth highest-grossing film of 2017.

-Dangal is the first Indian film to exceed $100 million (nearly 1000 crore) overseas crossing ₹1400 crore in international markets, including ¥1.29 billion (US$ million) in China and ₹41 crore in Taiwan.
+Dangal is the first Indian film to exceed $200 million overseas, crossing over ₹1400 crore in international markets, including ¥1.29 billion (US$ million) in China and ₹41 crore in Taiwan.
 Its overseas gross in China more than doubled its domestic gross of $84.4 million in India.

-In China, Dangal became the 16th highest-grossing film of all time, the 8th highest-grossing foreign film, the highest-grossing non-Hollywood foreign film (surpassing Japanese anime film Your Name), the leggiest box office release (cumulative gross 83 times its opening day haul, surpassing Zootopia), had the most consecutive days with a ¥10 million (US$ million) gross (surpassing the 30 days of Transformers: Age of Extinction) and $1 million gross (38 days), was the highest-grossing film in May 2017 (ahead of Pirates of the Caribbean: Dead Men Tell No Tales and Guardians of the Galaxy Vol. 2), and is the year's second highest-grossing foreign film (after The Fate of the Furious).
-In 47 days, the film had 44,445,270 admissions at the Chinese box office.
-Aamir Khan's earnings from Dangal is estimated to be ₹300 crore, the highest payday for a non-Hollywood actor.
+Dhurandhar: The Revenge (2026) became the first Indian film to cross ₹1,000 crore net in a single language (Hindi); netting over ₹1,100 crore in all languages; in addition, it became the highest-grossing Indian film in the United States, United Kingdom, Australia and Canada.

-S.S.
-Rajamouli, the director of Baahubali 2: The Conclusion (2017) and RRR (2022), is the only Indian film director to direct two films that earned over ₹1000 crore.
-Shah Rukh Khan, the lead actor of Pathaan (2023) and Jawan (2023), and Prabhas, the lead actor of Baahubali 2: The Conclusion (2017) and Kalki 2898 AD (2024), are the only two actors to lead two films each that earned over ₹1000 crore.
+S. S. Rajamouli, the director of Baahubali 2: The Conclusion (2017) and RRR (2022) and Aditya Dhar, the director of Dhurandhar and Dhurandhar: The Revenge are the only two Indian film directors to direct two films that earned over ₹1000 crore.
+Prabhas, Shah Rukh Khan and Ranveer Singh are the only lead actors with two films in the ₹1000 crore club.
+Deepika Padukone is the only actor with three films in the ₹1000 crore club.

 List

-This is a list of the films in the 1000 crore club, adjusted for inflation.
-For the list of the highest-grossing Indian films in terms of nominal value (without adjusted inflation), see List of highest-grossing Indian films.
+This is a list of the films in the 1000 crore club, without adjusted for inflation.
+For the list of the highest-grossing Indian films in terms of nominal value (without adjusted for inflation), see list of highest-grossing Indian films.